What is Medi-Cal?

 - Physical, speech and occupational therapy

-For more information about IHSS or MSSP, contact the programs directly.
-If you need assistance in applying for a program, call IEHP Member Services and ask for the Long-Term Services and Supports (LTSS) Unit.
+To learn more about these programs, call IEHP Member Services and ask for the Long-Term Services and Supports (LTSS) Unit.

 Caregiver Resources in the Inland Empire